ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_GetWellKnownJSONWebKeysReader is a Reader for the GetWellKnownJSONWebKeys
+_GetWellKnownJSONWebKeysReader GetWellKnownJSONWebKeysReader is a Reader for the
-structure._
+GetWellKnownJSONWebKeys structure._

 #### Properties